Priapos1004/IMP-utils/README.md

 ## IMP_utils_py

-### getting started
+### pre-requirements

-0. python version 3.9 or higher is required for using the package
+python version 3.9 or higher is required for using the package

 *check your python version in the terminal with:*